Random Splitting of Fluid Models: Positive Lyapunov Exponents: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:prelims}, we introduce random splitting, the Lie bracket condition, and Lyapunov exponents.
-In Section \ref{sec:models}, we define the conservative Lorenz-96 and Euler equations and their random splittings, and apply to them the results of Section \ref{sec:prelims}.
-In Section \ref{sec:main}, we state our main result, \Cref{thrm:main}, on Lyapunov exponents of general random splittings.
-In Section \ref{sec:feller}, we prove the almost-sure invertibility of a certain random matrix implies the strong Feller property for a general class of transition kernels.
+In \Cref{sec:prelims} we introduce random splitting, the Lie bracket condition, and Lyapunov exponents.
+In \Cref{sec:models} we define the conservative Lorenz-96 and Euler equations and their random splittings, and apply to them the results of \Cref{sec:prelims}.
+In \Cref{sec:main} we state our main result, \Cref{thrm:main}, on Lyapunov exponents of general random splittings.
+In \Cref{sec:feller} we prove the almost-sure invertibility of a certain random matrix implies the strong Feller property for a general class of transition kernels.
 We use this to show the Lie bracket condition implies the strong Feller property for analytic random splittings, which in turn proves our main general result Theorem \ref{thrm:main}.
-In \Cref{sec:alternatives}, we prove shearing rules out \Cref{alt:conformal} and the Lie bracket condition holding at a point in the tangent bundle of state space rules out \Cref{alt:subspaces}.
-Finally in Section \ref{sec:models2}, we use the preceding results to prove Theorems \ref{thrm:lorenz} and \ref{thrm:euler}.
+In \Cref{sec:alternatives} we prove shearing rules out \Cref{alt:conformal} and the Lie bracket condition holding at a point in the tangent bundle of state space rules out \Cref{alt:subspaces}.
+Finally, in \Cref{sec:models2} we use the preceding results to prove \Cref{thrm:lorenz,thrm:euler}.